 “Giving all the vaccines at the same time is not a problem.
 If a cat is going to have a reaction, it usually is due to the actual vaccine rather than the number of vaccines given.
-Reaction is rare,” says Frank Lee, DVM.
+The reaction is rare,” says Frank Lee, DVM.

 Can my cat get cancer where the shot is given?